arkon108/book-reviews/summaries/005-ego-is-the-enemy.md

 > The childlike little prince in Saint-Exupéry’s famous story makes the same observation, lamenting that “vain men never hear anything but praise.”
 That’s exactly why we can’t afford to have it as a translator.<br><br>...As the famous conqueror and warrior Genghis Khan groomed his sons and generals to succeed him later in life, he repeatedly warned them, “If you can’t swallow your pride, you can’t lead.”
 He told them that pride would be harder to subdue than a wild lion.
 He liked the analogy of a mountain.
 He would say, “Even the tallest mountains have animals that, when they stand on it, are higher than the mountain.”

 We learn how to protect ourselves from negativity, people doubting us.
-But we rarely learn how to protect ourselves from things that makes us feel too good.
-We must prepare for pride and kill it before it kills what we aspire to.
+But we rarely learn how to protect ourselves from *things that makes us feel too good*.
+We must prepare for pride and _kill it_.
+Stop it before _it_ kills what we aspire to.

 > The question to ask, when you feel pride, then, is this: What am I missing right now that a more humble person might see?
 What am I avoiding, or running from, with my bluster, franticness, and embellishments?
 It is far better to ask and answer these questions now, with the stakes still low, than it will be later.

 ### Work, work, work

-The difference between a professional and a dilettante is in recognizing that having the idea is not enough - execution is everything.
+The difference between a professional and a dilettante is in recognizing that having the idea is not enough - _execution is everything_.

 > “You can’t build a reputation on what you’re going to do,” was how Henry Ford put it.
 The sculptor Nina Holton hit the same note in psychologist Mihaly Csikszentmihalyi’s landmark study on creativity.
 “That germ of an idea,” she told him, “does not make a sculpture which stands up.
 It just sits there.
 So the next stage, of course, is the hard work.”

 There's no specific point where you're done.
-There's no work until your big break.
-There's work forever and ever.
+There's no "work... but only until your *big break*".
+There's only work forever and ever-ever ever-ever...

 > Is it ten thousand hours or twenty thousand hours to mastery?
 The answer is that it doesn’t matter.
 There is no end zone.
 To think of a number is to live in a conditional future.
 We’re simply talking about a lot of hours— that to get where we want to go isn’t about brilliance, but continual effort.
 While that’s not a terribly sexy idea, it should be an encouraging one.
 Because it means it’s all within reach— for all of us, provided we have the constitution and humbleness to be patient and the fortitude to put in the work.

-Our ego wants the talk, the planning, the chatter to matter - work is hard, and we put in so much time in planning, surely it counts for something?
+Our ego wants the _talk_, the _planning_, the _chatter_ to matter.
+Work is hard, we complain.
+And we've put in *so much* time in planning, surely it counts for _something_?

 We want the fruit of our labour now, without sacrifice, without effort.
 But if we don't earn it, we don't deserve it.
 Life doesn't give you what you want.
 It gives you what you deserve.

 > Work is finding yourself alone at the track when the weather kept everyone else indoors.
 Work is pushing through the pain and crappy first drafts and prototypes.
 It is ignoring whatever plaudits others are getting, and more importantly, ignoring whatever plaudits **you** may be getting.
 Because there is work to be done.
 Work doesn’t **want** to be good.
 It is made so, despite the headwind.